-focuses instead on evidence that the text was not written "for all churches in all subsequent centuries."
-Much of this effort has been an attempt to show that Paul was addressing an unusual situation-they have tried to sketch a situation that motivated Paul to write these verses.
-90 These reconstructions are speculative, sometimes implausible, and sometimes contradictory.
+Many egalitarians do not argue about what 1 Tim 2:11-15 says-they disagree about its significance for the church today.
+Although there are a few disagreements about specific words in the text, much of the egalitarian case focuses instead on evidence that the text was not written "for all churches in all subsequent centuries."
+Much of this effort has been an attempt to show that Paul was addressing an unusual situation-they have tried to sketch a situation that motivated Paul to write these verses.91

+These reconstructions are speculative, sometimes implausible, and sometimes contradictory.
 Since the original situation cannot be proven, we will not spend much effort along these lines.
 However, we will address some evidence that may suggest that Paul's policy is not intended for all time.

 First, there is evidence that some commands in Scripture do not apply today.
-For example, as we saw in a previous paper, women do not need to cover their heads when they pray in church today, nor do believers have to greet one another with a kiss.
+For example, as we saw in a previous chapter, women do not need to cover their heads when they pray in church today, nor do believers have to greet one another with a kiss.
 We do not have to pray for Paul to be rescued from the unbelievers in Judea, nor encourage virgins to avoid marriage.
-Some commands in Scripture are based in culture; the question here is whether Paul's policy on the conduct of women is one of them.91
+Some commands in Scripture are based in culture; the question here is whether Paul's policy on the conduct of women is one of them.92